Athletic Training

 • Direct admission into the Athletic Training major as a freshman

-• Four full-time faculty with clinical expertise and speciality areas
+• Four full-time faculty with clinical expertise and specialty areas

 • Curricular areas of distinction in orthopedic injury management, manual therapy, concussion & spine injury care, and interprofessional education and collaborative practice